Conservation Crew Member (Summer 2023)

 - Learn and practice ‘Leave No Trace’ techniques

 - Live in a physically demanding, possibly remote environment for an uninterrupted period of up to several weeks.
-Conditions of this environment may vary significantly and may include severe weather.
-Some remote locations may require at a minimum one hour, but perhaps in excess of 12 hours, to reach the nearest advanced medical care.
+Conditions of this environment may vary significantly and may include severe and/or trying weather.
+The remoteness is such that it may require at a minimum one hour, but perhaps more than 12 hours, to reach the nearest advanced medical care.

-This position is located in Harrisonburg, VA.
+This position is located in Bahama, NC.
 View the Google Map in full screen.